Towards Sub-millisecond Latency Real-Time Speech Enhancement Models on Hearables: Results

 \subsection{Subjective evaluation}

-We conducted a subjective test according to ITU-T Rec P.835 standard~\cite{recommendation2003subjective} using 8 human subjects, all audio processing experts.
+We conducted a subjective test according to ITU-T Rec P.835 standard~\cite{recommendation2003subjective} using 8 human subjects, all audio experts.
 A primary motivation for this test was to understand the quality of the minimum phase filter since metrics such as phase modifications make SI-SDR inaccurate.
 We picked a random subset of the CHiME-2 test set with 27 samples.
-The set included three SNR levels: -3dB, 3dB, and 9dB SNR.
+Each sample contained either one or a mixture of interfering speech, music, and non-stationary (e.g., footsteps) or stationary (e.g., fan) environmental sounds.
+The set included three SNR levels: -3, +3, +9 dB SNR.
 Three categories were used: (1) unprocessed mix, (2) processed by 0.25 ms synthesis window minimum phase, and (3) linear phase models.
 T-test using SciPy~\cite{scipy_t_test} was done to calculate statistical significance ($P$ value).

-Both minimum phase and linear phase processing showed a statistically significant ($P<0.01$) increase in overall quality and background noise reduction compared to the unprocessed mix.
-However, the speech distortion was more noticeable in the denoised samples, which is expected for low SNR samples.
-Minimum phase and linear phase processing did not show statistically significant differences ($P>0.01$).
-The linear phase showed a slightly higher overall mean OVRL quality of $3.41$ versus mean OVRL quality of $3.19$ for the minimum phase.
-Min phase had slightly better background and speech distortion than linear phase.
+Both minimum phase and linear phase processing showed a statistically significant ($P<0.01$) increase in overall quality (OVRL) and background noise (BAK) reduction compared to the unprocessed mix.
+However, the speech distortion (SIG) increased in the denoised samples.
+Minimum phase and linear phase processing did not show statistically significant differences ($P>0.01$) in any metric.
+The linear phase had a higher overall quality of $3.41$ versus $3.19$ for the minimum phase.
+Meanwhile, the minimum phase had slightly better background noise reduction and speech distortion than the linear phase.